 The FCO applies to positions in which the employee works or will work at least eight hours per week in San Francisco, including temporary, seasonal, part-time, contract, contingent, and commission-based work.
 It also covers work performed through the services of a temporary or other employment agency, and any form of vocational or educational training - with or without pay.

-The Fair Chance Ordinance (FCO) prohibits covered employers from asking about arrest or conviction records on a job application.
+The Fair Chance Ordinance (FCO) prohibits covered employers from asking about arrest or conviction records until after a conditional offer of employment.

 The FCO also prohibits covered employers from ever considering the following:

 - An arrest not leading to a conviction, except for unresolved arrests.

 - Participation in a diversion or deferral of judgment program.